Boosting supply to meet NSW housing targets

 What type of development is being proposed at 47 Darby Street?

-Vivacity Living is seeking approval to build a new residential development comprising approximately 114 units with underground parking and a mixed-use retail area on the ground floor.
-The existing office building and parking garage would be demolished.
+Vivacity Living is seeking approval to build a new high quality residential development comprising 113 units across two buildings, with underground parking and a mixed-use retail area on the ground floor, including a cafe/restaurant.

 When will construction commence?

-If the project is approved construction has to commence within 12 months of a Development Application being granted.
+If the project is approved construction is anticipated to commence within 12 months of a Development Application being granted.
 If approved, construction is expected to commence in 2027.

-Will there be parking space for residents in the new development area?
+Will there be parking spaces for residents in the new development?

 Why has this project been declared a State Significant Development?